AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 mistake.
 Diodorus says that punishment must not be perpetual, lest the immortality prepared for them be useless to them; he twice repeats that punishment, though varied according to their deserts, would be for a short time.
-His ground was his conviction that since God\'s rewards so far exceed the deserts of the good, the like mercy would be shown to the evil."[^379]
+His ground was his conviction that since God's rewards so far exceed the deserts of the good, the like mercy would be shown to the evil."[^379]